localstack/docs/content/en/user-guide/localstack-enterprise/kubernetes-executor/index.md

 ## ECS Kubernetes Executor

-LocalStack Enterprise image allows you to run ECS tasks on Kubernetes.
+The LocalStack Enterprise image allows you to run ECS tasks on Kubernetes.
 The tasks are added to ELB load balancer target groups.
 You can do so by setting the `ECS_TASK_EXECUTOR` environment variable to `kubernetes` in the LocalStack container.

 ## Lambda Kubernetes Executor

 The LocalStack Enterprise image allows you to execute Lambda functions as Kubernetes pods.
-You can do so by setting the `lambda.executor` configuration to `kubernetes` in the LocalStack container.
+You can do so by setting `LAMBDA_RUNTIME_EXECUTOR` ( or `lambda.executor` when using the Helm configuration) to `kubernetes`.
 For more information, see the [Helm Chart configuration](https://github.com/localstack/helm-charts/blob/ce47b1590605901650ab788556bc871efbd78b8d/charts/localstack/values.yaml#L178-L208).

 - Kubernetes Lambda Executor in LocalStack scales Lambda execution by spawning new environments (running in pods) during concurrent invocations.